 Scooters may be ideal for college campuses, especially when temperatures are extreme.
 Students can get to class more quickly and with less effort.
 These scooters are often a practical mode of transportation for students.
 Still, if there’s no standard for parking scooters, they could become a safety hazard, given the number of students on campus.

 Austin residents may remember that car-for-hire service Uber left the city when the city tried to implement stricter licensing requirements.
 State legislators, however, passed a law that forbids cities from developing their own regulations about car-for-hire companies, and Uber returned to Austin.
 That issue, and the current reaction to dockless scooters, seems to indicate that technology is moving faster than regulators can keep up with it.

 As is often the case with safety regulations, laws aren’t enacted until a problem develops, or an injury occurs – for example, before 1968, automakers were not required to install seat belts in cars, but the federal government recognized the importance of those restraints in saving lives.
 Hopefully, dockless scooter regulation will keep people safe and prevent injuries.

 The Evans Law Firm will be monitoring the dockless scooter situation as it unfolds.
 Our firm has helped many people in Austin and throughout Texas who have been injured in vehicle accidents, bicycle accidents, and pedestrian accidents.
-If you’ve been injured in an accident, you may be entitled to compensation that can help with lost wages and medical costs.
+If you’ve been injured in an accident involving a scooter, you may be entitled to compensation that can help with lost wages and medical costs.
 Don’t wait to ask for help.
 Contact our office today to request your free, no-obligation case consultation.